TiagoJSM/2RGuide/README.md

 ===
 Unity3D navigation solution for 2D platformers using 2D colliders.

-This is still early work in progress, should never be used on a production project
+This is still early work in progress, it's not advised to use on a production project

 Add Dependency
 ===